Malek0007/Text-Generation-App-using-NLP-and-LLM/README.md

 For sentiment extraction, we use a pipeline from Hugging Face, pipeline('sentiment-analysis'), which is based on a pretrained model capable of predicting the sentiment of the text.

+**The Text Generation Stage**

+The text generation stage uses two pretrained generation models to produce texts based on a given prompt.
+We first load the model using the Hugging Face Transformers library, specifically the "distilbert/distilgpt2" model.
+Then, we utilize OpenAI's GPT-4 model for further text generation.